Inerting system: Aircraft

-After the Flight 800 crash, a 2001 report by an FAA committee stated that U.S. airlines would have to spend US$35 billion to retrofit their existing aircraft fleets with inerting systems that might prevent such future explosions.
-However, another FAA group developed a nitrogen enriched air (NEA) based inerting system prototype that operated on compressed air supplied by the aircraft's propulsive engines.
-Also, the FAA determined that the fuel tank could be rendered inert by reducing the ullage oxygen concentration to 12% rather than previously accepted threshold of 9 to 10%.
-Boeing commenced testing a derivative system of their own, performing successful test flights in 2003 with several 747 aircraft.
+After the TWA Flight 800 crash, a 2001 report by an FAA committee stated that U.S. airlines would have to spend US$35 billion to retrofit their existing aircraft fleets with inerting systems that might prevent such explosions.
+However, another FAA group developed a nitrogen-enriched air (NEA) based inerting system prototype that operated on compressed air supplied by the aircraft's propulsive engines.
+Also, the FAA determined that the fuel tank could be rendered inert by reducing the ullage oxygen concentration to 12% rather than the previously accepted threshold of 9 to 10%.
+Boeing commenced testing a derivative system of their own, performing successful test flights in 2003 with several Boeing 747 aircraft.

-The new, simplified inerting system was originally suggested to the FAA through public comment.
-It uses a hollow fiber membrane material that separates supplied air into nitrogen-enriched air (NEA) and oxygen enriched air (OEA).
+The new, simplified inerting system based on membrane gas separation technology was originally suggested to the FAA through public comment.
+It uses a hollow fiber membrane material to separate supplied air into nitrogen-enriched air (NEA) and oxygen enriched air (OEA).
 This technology is extensively used for generating oxygen-enriched air for medical purposes.
-It uses a membrane that preferentially allows the nitrogen molecule (molecular weight 28) to pass through it and not the oxygen molecule (molecular weight 32).
+It uses a membrane that preferentially allows the nitrogen molecule (molecular weight 28) to pass through it but not the oxygen molecule (molecular weight 32).

 Unlike the inerting systems on military aircraft, this inerting system runs continuously to reduce fuel vapor flammability whenever the aircraft's engines are running.
 The goal is to reduce oxygen content within the fuel tank to 12%, lower than normal atmospheric oxygen content of 21%, but higher than that of inerted military aircraft fuel tanks, which have a target of 9% oxygen.
-This is accomplished by ventilating fuel vapor laden ullage gas out of the tank and into the atmosphere.
+Inerting in military aircraft is typically accomplished by ventilating fuel-vapor laden ullage gas out of the tank and into the atmosphere.